Biztactix/RunAsUser/README.md

     invoke-ascurrentuser -NonElevatedSession -scriptblock $scriptblock

 When you want to capture the output of your script invoked as the user then use the -CaptureOutput switch:

     $scriptblock = { "Hello world" }
     invoke-ascurrentuser -scriptblock $scriptblock -CaptureOutput

 If you are executing in a context that results in a "Win32ErrorCode 5" access denied you may need to set the -Breakaway switch.
-The -Breakaway switch will start the process with CREATE_BREAKAWAY_FROM_JOB which starts the process outside any [job]https://learn.microsoft.com/en-us/windows/win32/procthread/job-objects the caller may be in.
+The -Breakaway switch will start the process with CREATE_BREAKAWAY_FROM_JOB which starts the process outside any [job](https://learn.microsoft.com/en-us/windows/win32/procthread/job-objects) the caller may be in.

-**Examples:**
+# Note:

+If using ScreenConnect BackStage, please make sure you run "Invoke-RunAsUser" in a script.
+Running this command does not work in an interactive PowerShell session.

+# Examples:

 To get the OneDrive files in the currently logged on user profile: